C0deve/HerrGeneral/src/HerrGeneral.Core/README.md

 Herr General is a Cqrs implementation with built in debug log for simple modular monolith.
 (strongly inspired from MediatR)

+Send a command :
+1. Handle the command
+2. Dispatch events to write side
+3. Dispatch events to read side
+4. Return a Result

 ## Implementation choice

 One storage for all